 The District has noted that some of the parcels referenced are a substantial distance from the newly installed recycled water infrastructure.
-It would take the installation of a large amount of pipeline to afford a connection.28 Those parcels adjacent to State Highway 12 would be more likely to have access to the infrastructure than those behind them to the north.
+It would take the installation of a large amount of pipeline to afford a connection.29 Those parcels adjacent to State Highway 12 would be more likely to have access to the infrastructure than those behind them to the north.
+Further, in the 1984 SOI Study all parcels identified in Study Areas B-1 and B-2 were recommended for detachment from the District.